cpoles/cs50-ai/tictactoe/README.md

 <h2 id="specification">Specification</h2>

-<div class="alert" data-alert="warning" role="alert"><p>An automated tool assists the staff in enforcing the constraints in the below specification.
-Your submission will fail if any of these are not handled properly, if you import modules other than those explicitly allowed, or if you modify functions other than as permitted.</p></div>

 <p>Complete the implementations of <code class="language-plaintext highlighter-rouge">player</code>, <code class="language-plaintext highlighter-rouge">actions</code>, <code class="language-plaintext highlighter-rouge">result</code>, <code class="language-plaintext highlighter-rouge">winner</code>, <code class="language-plaintext highlighter-rouge">terminal</code>, <code class="language-plaintext highlighter-rouge">utility</code>, and <code class="language-plaintext highlighter-rouge">minimax</code>.</p>

 <ul>